bitomule/SwiftyPods/README.md

 ### Editing

-You can always open your podfile.swift and edit it but declaring a podfile in Swift also means:
+You can open your podfile.swift anytime and edit it, but if you want to use the power of the Swift compiler and autocomplete use:
-* Safety
-* Autocomplete

-#### Edit your podfile.swift files

-In order to get this two magical features you have to use the edit command:

 ```sh
 $ swiftypods edit